 nursery drawer organization

-For smaller items like underwear, belts and bras, fabric drawer bins are perfect to create custom spaces within your drawers.
+For smaller items like underwear, belts and bras, fabric drawer bins are perfect to create custom spaces within your drawers for easy access.

 When we remodeled our kitchen, we opted for almost all drawers for the base cabinets.
-I quickly learned however, that without an organization system in place, just throwing things into the drawers willy nilly would become a disaster.
+I quickly learned however, that without a kitchen organization system in place, just throwing things into the drawers willy nilly would become a disaster.

 Organized kitchen drawers